 *Click on the picture to visit the website.

 In 2023, the ADM Department began the Oral History project, in which approximately twenty former students from the very beginning (1964-1973) were initially interviewed about their time studying at the university.
-Marjan Beijering (History Lab) is supervising the project and conducting the interviews.
+In the second phase of the project, students who studied in the period 1974-1986 were interviewed.
+Marjan Beijering (History Lab) supervised the project and conducted the interviews.
+Based on the interviews, a series of podcasts was created.

 YouTube video